open-contracts/docs/docs/source/setup.rst

-How to be an Enclave Provider
+Providing Enclaves to the Protocol
 =====

 Setting up AWS EC2 Instance